lakejs/lake-docs/guide/plugin.md

 ## A plugin with box

-Lake allows you to insert an embed using the [Box](/reference/box.md) interface.
-A plugin containing a box usually follows the file structure below.
+Lake supports embedding custom components, called boxes, using its [Box](/reference/box.md) interface.
+Plugins that include a box typically follow this structure:

 ```
 hello-world